ucd-library/cork-icon/readme.md

 ## Uploading a new version of Font Awesome
 - npm install the new version to a directory in `io`
 - Add directory to dockerfile, rebuild image
-- Start demo app and bash into it
+- Start demo app and bash into it - `docker compose up -d` `docker compose exec app bash`
-- Run `node ./bin/process-fa.js <directory-you-created-in-io>`
+- Run `node ./src/bin/process-fa.js <directory-you-created-in-io>`
 - `iconsets` and `dist` directories will be created in your io directory
 - Copy the contents of these directories into the appropriate spot in the Google Cloud bucket